 The RU8000’s screen is illuminated using Samsung’s Ultra Slim Array edge-lit LED backlighting with UHD frame dimming.
 The screen surface has a semi-gloss finish and handles screen reflections quite well.

-Remote control – The supplied OneRemote has a built-in microphone for voice control and is basically the same as the previous year model but now adds direct access buttons for Netflix, Amazon Prime and Hulu.
+Remote control – The supplied OneRemote has a built-in microphone for voice control and is basically the same as the previous year’s model but now adds direct access buttons for Netflix, Amazon Prime and Hulu.
 These additional buttons don’t crowd the remote’s physical layout and its overall surface remains sparse, which is great for functionality.
 The remote is very compact and easy to use once you get accustomed to how the buttons actually work.
-The remote does not require direct line-of-sight for most TV functions.
+The remote does not require a direct line of sight for most TV functions.
 The remote is not backlit.

 - Samsung’s powerful 4K UHD Processor optimizes your TV’s performance with 4K picture content.
 This processor also upscales/upconverts high-def and standard-def video to near-4K quality.